 Mandolin: Frequently Asked Questions

 What is a mandolin?
 A mandolin is a 'floating bridge' instrument, with a scale length of around 330-350mm.
+It has 4 courses of paired strings.
 It is tuned to GDAE as is a violin.
+Contrary to expectations, the bridge should never be glue on!

 What is scale length?
 When any instrument is designed, the scale length must be decided, because upon this depends it's structure, bracing and construction.
 It is defined, in theory, as the distance between the bridge and the nut... the distance over which the strings will be stretched, and at half this distance, will be the 12th fret.
 It will be this length that determines the notes and thus the string diameters used, from which any instrument will derive its character.